ethersphere/swap-swear-and-swindle/README.md

 * `validFrom` < now < `validUntil`
 * `witness` (if not 0) testimony returns `VALID`

-If the `beneficiary` is 0, it is set to the submitter.
 Part of the note might bounce, just as with cheques (`_payout`).

 #### Invoices